 The Certified Nonprofit Credential (CNP) takes your experience and tangibly shows your commitment and expertise in the nonprofit sector.
 By earning the CNP, you’ll join a network of more than 11,000 CNPs around the world and access CNP-only continuing education resources and job opportunities.

-The CNP Exam is for working professionals and alumni of service organizations with nonprofit experience.
-Traditionally, it takes 3 to 6 months to earn the credential, but if you meet the requirements below, you can apply to take the exam.
-Good luck!
+The CNP Exam is for working professionals with nonprofit experience.
+Traditionally, it takes 3 to 6 months to earn the credential, but if you meet the requirements, you can apply to access the CNP Study Guide and to take the exam.

 Volunteer Leadership Experience

 All those who earn the CNP credential are required to document that they have participated in at least one volunteer leadership/service activity during the past five years.
 Below are the activities that meet this requirement.

 All CNPs are required to attend a national conference within the past 24 months.
 The multi-day conference should provide CNP competency-related professional development, opportunities to network with peers and subject matter experts, and coverage of national issues of importance to the social sector.
 If you have not attended a conference that meets this requirement, you may attend the virtual conference, Elevate.